shadow/shadow.github.io/about/index.md

 Shadow was developed because there was a recognized need for an accurate, efficient, and scalable tool for Tor experimentation: using the PlanetLab platform is undesirable due to management overhead and lack of control; existing emulators are far too inefficient when scaling to thousands of nodes; roll-your-own simulators are often too inaccurate or generic to be useful for multiple projects; and experiments on the live Tor network are often infeasible due to privacy risks.

+Although originally written with Tor experimentation in mind, Shadow is also useful for researching or prototyping other distributed or peer-to-peer systems.

 Papers
 ------